 The OnePacs Web Viewer can be set to your default viewer under your user preferences.
 If you prefer some other viewer as a default, then the OnePacs web viewer may still be used.
 It can be accessed from the worklist context menu by right clicking on a study or from the worklist bottom toolbar "View" button by selecting the "Web Viewer" option.

 Clicking to view a case will open the OnePacs Web viewer in a new browser window.
 There is a toolbar that spans the top of the window.
 Depending on screen resolution, some imaging tools may be collapsed under a "More..." button on the top right.
 A series panel shows on the left that shows a thumbnail of a series image, the series number, and the total number of images in the series.
-The "Series" button on the top left can be used to toggle whether or not the series thumbnails are displayed on the left.
 In the center, images are shown in a selected layout with some additional overlay information.